struppigel/hedgehog-tools/README.md

 ## NightHawk String Decoder

-IDAPython script that adds comments with decoded string contents into the idb
+IDAPython script that adds comments with decoded string contents into the idb.
+Needs polishing as it misses some strings.

 Tested on samples: